Q1. When was Canadian Solar Incorporated?

 Q15.
 What direction should the PV system face?

-– Ideally, a PV system should have an unobstructed south(the Southern Hemisphere)/north(the Northern Hemisphere) facing view.
+– Ideally, a PV system should have an unobstructed north(the Southern Hemisphere)/south(the Northern Hemisphere) facing view.

 Q16.
 What kind of maintenance is required on my PV system?

 – The only maintenance that is required is a periodical cleaning.
 Overtime dirt and/or debris could build up on the module limiting the amount of energy producing area.

 Q17.
 Can modules be recycled?

 – Because the PV industry is still relatively young, there are currently not many facilities that recycle PV modules.
 Please check with your local authorities to find out if this is available in your region.
 Canadian Solar is a member of PV Cycle.
 Please go to the following link : http://www.pvcycle.org to determine how our modules can be recycled in Europe.